mKazmierczak1/mKazmierczak1/README.md

 My name is Michał and I'm a student of Applied Computer Science at Wrocław University of Science and Technology :school:.
 I love doing sports (football :soccer:, cycling :bicyclist:, working out :runner:).
 Since I was a child, I was also interested in computer games :computer: and their creation.
 I started my adventure with programming in middle school.
 I began with C++ and later turned for C#, in order to create games on the Unity engine and applications in Visual Studio.
 Currently, I write the most in Java.

 - 🔭 I’m currently working on creating board games and implementing simple AI to them.
-- 🌱 I’m currently learning: JavaFX, Java Spring, Python.
+- 🌱 I’m currently learning: Java Spring, Python.
 - 📫 How to reach me: mkazmierczak112@gmail.com